Identifiable and interpretable nonparametric factor analysis: Numerical Experiments

 \subsubsection{Comparison with other latent factor models}

-We implement GP-LVMs, variational autoencoders (VAEs), and Gaussian linear factor models (PPCA) in the same simulated settings and compare performance with NIFTY.
-Further implementation details are in the Supplementary Materials.
-Figure \ref{fig: simu-res-Wasserstein} shows that NIFTY achieves the smallest out-of-sample sliced Wasserstein distance in most experiments and has the smallest variance across replicates.
+We implemented GP-LVMs, variational autoencoders (VAEs), and Gaussian linear factor models (PPCA) in the same simulated settings and compare performance with NIFTY.
+Further implementation details are in the Supplementary Materials, Section 3.

+\paragraph{Point estimation: } Figure \ref{fig: simu-res-Wasserstein} shows that NIFTY achieves the smallest out-of-sample sliced Wasserstein distance in most experiments and has the smallest variance across replicates.
+Due to Monte Carlo error, the minimum-achievable distance is not zero.
 Meanwhile, PPCA performs remarkably well when data are generated from a Gaussian linear factor model but poorly in non-Gaussian cases.
 GP-LVM effectively captures non-Gaussianity in panels (a) and (c), and is the second best among the methods.
 VAE performs comparably with GP-LVM and NIFTY for the 2-dimensional independent data but fails on the curved data.

 The latent factors learned by VAE exhibit strong nonlinear relationships, deviating significantly from a standard normal distribution.
 To provide better visual insight into the results, we plot the first two dimensions of the generated data versus the ground truth in the curved data experiments, shown in Figure \ref{fig: 2-curve-compare}.
 PPCA generates Gaussian noise, while VAE and GP-LVM capture the nonlinear relationship between the two dimensions but fail to recover the spread and variance of the distribution accurately.
 In contrast, NIFTY accurately recovers the underlying curve and distribution of the data.